QuickPlayz/QuickPlayz/README.md

 - 👋 Hi, I’m @QuickPlayz
 - 👀 I’m interested in ...
 Video games and coding
 - 🌱 I’m currently learning ...
 Python and C#
 - 💞️ I’m looking to collaborate on ...
-Nothing im lonly
+Nothing im lonely
 - 📫 How to reach me ...
 You cant rn, ill make a way soon, sorry

 <!---